khushibarjatia/English-Learning-App/README.md

 Features:

-* Analyze Yourself- This will contain a quiz that the user can take.
+* Analyze Yourself: This will contain a quiz that the user can take.

   If the user is on the Basic Course and if he does well in this quiz, he can get access to the Advanced Course.

   If the user is on the Advanced Course, he can monitor his progress.

-* Dictionary-
+* Dictionary: This contains all possible words one can think of.
+The user can search any word and it's meaning will appear.

+* More About English: This contains some English Grammar books that the user can refer to.

+* Story Books: This includes a lot of English Novels like Adventure Books, Horror Books, Thriller Books and a lot more!